richard-owen-dev/copernicus/README.md

 ​
 ### **User Stories:**
 ​
-We envisage that the user will;
+We envisage that;
-* Want to see the content clearly
+* "As a user i want to see the content clearly"
-* Want to navigate the page to find what I require quickly and easily
+* "As a user i want to navigate the page to find what I require quickly and easily"
-* Want to learn more about what the business offers
+* "As a user i want to learn more about what the business offers"
-* Want to reach out and contact the business​
+* "As a user i want to reach out and contact the business​"
-* Want to know where the business is located​
+* "As a user i want to know where the business is located​"

 ​
 ### **Site Aims:**